How Do I Crate Train My Puppy?

 Tracking Behavioral Changes

 Monitoring your puppy's progress during crate training is essential to ensure that you are on the right track.
 Keep a record of your puppy's behavior, including their response to the crate, any accidents or whining, and how long they can comfortably stay in the crate.
-By tracking these changes, you can identify any trends or issues that may need attention and adjust your training strategies accordingly.
+By tracking these changes, you can identify any trends or that may need attention and adjust your training strategies accordingly.

 Modifying Training Techniques